Clinical Diabetes Instructions for Authors

 All text and tables should be saved in Word document format.
 Doing so will allow our Editorial Office to verify the word count and our production staff to turn your paper (if accepted) into an article.

-Please do not use headers, footers, or endnotes in your paper.
+Please do not use headers, footers, or footnotes in your paper.

 The acknowledgments should go after the main text and before the reference list.
-Acknowledgments should contain brief statements of assistance, financial support, and prior publication of the study in abstract form, where applicable.
+Acknowledgments should contain brief statements of assistance, financial support, prior publication of the study in abstract form where applicable, and duality of interest disclosures.

-The reference list should go at the end of the document, after the main text and acknowledgments (if applicable) and before the tables.
-References should be numbered in the order that they are cited in the text.
+The reference list should go at the end of the document, after the main text and acknowledgments and before the tables.
+References should be numbered in the order in which they are cited in the text.

 Reference numbers in the text should be in normal type and in parentheses [e.g., "In the study by Norton et al. (23)..."].
 Please do not use the footnote/endnote functions found in some word processing programs.